Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 Violin and oboe parts representing the three images described above.

 This is a tactic he used rarely, probably because of its structural implications.
 Bach was the greatest of architectural designers who strove for logic and economy in every movement, a policy which so often resulted in the most concentrated and intense musical expression.
 It is interesting that, although he frequently recycled earlier movements, he seldom altered the initial formal parameters.
 Word setting, contrapuntal detail, invention of idiomatic writing for new instruments, the addition of new melodic lines; all these were grist to his mills of parody.
 But the movements usually began and ended in the same way, moving through a predetermined group of related keys by means of highly developed material.
-The architectural planning was always clear from the beginning and almost never required revision.
+The architectural planning was always clear from the beginning and almost never required revision (one notable exception being the parody which became the Agnus Die from the Great Mass).
 It is, however, difficult to see how this highly specific movement, in which the macro-structure is so wayward, could have been adapted for any other text or purpose.

 The opening gives only an inkling of what is to follow.
 The oboe d’amore theme is not unlike that which is to be heard on the violins of the tenor aria in C 92.
 Both have sweeping skirls of fast notes separating disjunctive leaps in the melodic line and, interestingly, the texts explore different images of the same theme, namely God’s assistance in times of threat.
 When discussing C 139 Schweitzer (vol 2, p 375) describes this motive as the symbol of the ‘heavy bonds’ or chains in which the Christian is enmeshed.
 The harsh bleakness of the theme is emphasized by the dotted rhythms in the continuo and aggressive and wide-ranging semi-quavers in the violins.